bitcoin

 ✔️

-As pointed out by Valentino Zertuche in the comments below, it might be a better idea to deterministically derive a new seed from Coldcard and importing it to Nunchuk, instead of creating it directly in Nunchuk.
-The reason is that there's no need to backup this seed as you can derive it at any point from the already backed up Coldcard seed.
-Feel free to use whichever is more convenient for you.
+As mentioned by Valentino Zertuche in the comments below, it might be a better idea to deterministically derive a new seed from Coldcard and import it to Nunchuk instead of creating it directly in Nunchuk.
+The reason for this is that there is no need to backup this seed since you can derive it at any point from the already backed up Coldcard seed.
+Please feel free to use whichever option is more convenient for you.

 Let's create a new wallet.

-You'll be presented with 24 words.
-Save them somewhere safe!
+You will be presented with 24 words.
+Make sure to save them somewhere safe!

-Never store seed digitally on your phone or a computer.
-Instead, write it on a piece of paper or use one of the many steel backup options available on the market.
+It is important to never store your seed digitally on your phone or computer.
+Instead, you should write it down on a piece of paper or utilize one of the numerous steel backup options that are available on the market.

 How to safely backup your crypto savings